HouseOfAgile/hoa-website/README.md

 House of agile website
 ========================

-We are a web agency, working with any technologies, we decided to go for a simple symfony to have a simple presentation website with some extra simple features.
+We are a web agency, working with any technologies, we decided to go for symfony to have a simple presentation website with some extra features in a rather rapid development time (less than a day of development).
 This is a good exameple on how to start a project and was presented to our last "agile party in the house" in Berlin.

 Technical Stack
 ==============